- Defence Lawyers

 Level 1, 533 Hay Street

-At Mark Andrews Legal, our team of experienced assault lawyers in Perth represent clients who have been charged with Assault, Assault Occasioning Bodily Harm, Grievous Bodily Harm or Wounding offences.
-With over 30 years of experience as assault lawyers, we provide straightforward and dependable legal advice and forceful representation for a highly competitive fee, throughout Western Australia.
+At Andrews Legal, our team of experienced assault lawyers in Perth represent clients who have been charged with Assault, Assault Occasioning Bodily Harm, Indecent Assault, Grievous Bodily Harm or Wounding offences.
+With over 30 years of experience as assault lawyers, we provide straightforward and dependable legal advice and forceful representation for a highly competitive fee throughout Western Australia.

-What is Assault, Assault Occasioning Bodily Harm, Grievous Bodily Harm?
+What is Assault, Assault Occasioning Bodily Harm, and Grievous Bodily Harm?